Guillain–Barré syndrome: Research directions

 The understanding of the disease mechanism of Guillain–Barré syndrome has evolved in recent years.
 Development of new treatments has been limited since immunotherapy was introduced in the 1980s and 1990s.
 Current research is aimed at demonstrating whether some people who have received IVIg might benefit from a second course if the antibody levels measured in blood after treatment have shown only a small increase.
 Studies of the immunosuppressive drugs mycophenolate mofetil, brain-derived neurotrophic factor and interferon beta (IFN-β) have not demonstrated benefit to support their widespread use.

-An animal model (experimental autoimmune neuritis in rats) is often used for studies, and some agents have shown promise: glatiramer acetate, quinpramine, fasudil (an inhibitor of the Rho-kinase enzyme), and the heart drug flecainide.
+An animal model (experimental autoimmune neuritis in rats) is often used for studies, and some agents have shown promise: glatiramer acetate, quinupramine, fasudil (an inhibitor of the Rho-kinase enzyme), and the heart drug flecainide.
 An antibody targeted against the anti-GD3 antiganglioside antibody has shown benefit in laboratory research.
 Given the role of the complement system in GBS, it has been suggested that complement inhibitors (such as the drug eculizumab) may be effective.

-In animals it is called acute polyradiculoneuritis or "coonhound paralysis", and may onset in the coonhound 7 to 10 days after transmission from raccoons.
+In animals, it is called acute polyradiculoneuritis or "coonhound paralysis", and may onset in the coonhound 7 to 10 days after transmission from raccoons.
 If the coonhound has not been around raccoons, the disease is called acute idiopathic polyradiculoneuritis.